The Million Dollar Duck: Plot

 Hooper warns his boss Rutledge (James Gregory) about the economic upheaval that an "easy" supply of gold could create in the world.
 Although Rutledge doesn't believe Hooper at first, a series of nationwide phone calls among politicians spreads rumors, culminating in Rutledge getting a phone call from President Nixon ordering him to capture the duck.
 Albert becomes greedy and no longer cares for his son, which saddens Jimmy.
 The Treasury Department officials (with Mr. Hooper) soon arrive at the house and order the family to turn over the duck.
 Jimmy, watching from upstairs, climbs out the window with Charley and then rides off with a couple of teenage boys and their hot rod as the government officials try to seize Charley.

 Jimmy is then suspended on a ladder between two parking garages and Albert attempts to convince his son to grab his hand before the ladder falls.
 Jimmy tells his dad to go away, believing he only wants to save Charley, but when the ladder begins to break, he grows fearful and realizes that his dad is there to help.
 Right before the ladder falls, Albert saves Jimmy.
 Immediately afterwards, Albert is arrested for owning gold as a private citizen.
 The family ends up in court and the judge breaks an egg into a glass after Mr. Hooper (unsuccessfully) and then Albert (successfully) barks at the duck to prompt the laying of the egg, which surprisingly turns out to be an ordinary egg yolk, as the effects of the radiation had worn off.
 The judge dismisses the charges, as there is no proof of the duck laying golden eggs, and Albert tells the family that the golden duck was nice while it lasted, but at least they can keep the duck for their pet, now realizing that his family is more important than wealth.
 The judge remarks to Jimmy, "If that duck ever lays another golden egg...bury it quick!"

+Production

+Open auditions were held for the role of the duck.
+The lucky winner was Webfoot Waddle at the Disney studio.
+The stand-in ducks were played by the runner-ups Jennifer and Carlos.